 Article contribued by: Nesha Z Yasin.

-Life in Saxacalli is based on small-scale logging, farming and some tourism, mainly from the use of the Saxacalli beach by day-tour operators.
+Economy activities in Saxacalli include small-scale logging, farming, and some tourism, mainly from the use of the Saxacalli beach by day-tour operators.
 The village, at the time of this publication, is not accessible by road, nor does it have a source of electricity.

 Saxacalli is an Arawak word for Kingfisher.